FIT (Fecal Immunochemical Test) is a preliminary stool test to detect problems in the digestive or gastrointestinal tract.

 Your sample should be handed to your doctor immediately after it is collected.
 You will be given a follow up appointment to review your test results.

-Should you feel unwell or experience abdominal pain or bleeding, contact your doctor immediately or call our 24-HR Emergency Clinic.
+Should you feel unwell or experience abdominal pain or bleeding, contact your doctor immediately or call our 24-Hour Medical Urgency Clinic.